Taking Care of Yourself

 yoga in the park

-The first days and weeks after you get out of the hospital after a cardiac event or diagnosis can be a frightening, confusing time.
-You may be taking new medicines and following many new instructions.
+The first days and weeks after you get out of the hospital following a cardiac event or diagnosis can be a frightening, confusing time.
+You may be taking new medications and following many new instructions.
 You may sometimes feel as if your world has changed.

 Focusing on three simple tasks can help you manage your condition while you recover and regain your strength: